kiba/Writings/for_science/dramatis_personae.md

 Appearances: 18

-**Director Polenda** - First Appearance: Chapter 18.
-He is the first director for the Trans-dimensional Research Laboratory.
+**Director Polendina** - He is the first director for the Trans-dimensional Research Laboratory.
 Former researcher for the Atlasian military industrial complex.

+Appearances: 18, 21

 **Lisa Lavender** - Anchorwoman for the Vales News Network.